gitjgoud/git-ur-kicks/README.md

 # git-ur-kicks
 What does it take to have a successful kickstater campaign?
 This project attempts to answer that question.

-Data from over 200,000 kickstarter campagin running between 2014-2022 was analyzed and key factors were identified.
-A model was fit using logistic regression in R which predicts the original dataset at ~79% accuracy.
-This was used to drive a shiny dashboard prediction app, for which all files are included in the repo.
+Data from over 200,000 kickstarter campagin run between 2014-2022 was analyzed and key factors were identified.
+A model was fit using logistic regression in R which predicted the original dataset at ~79% accuracy, which was used to drive a shiny dashboard prediction app.
+All relevant files are included in the repo.

-The target audience for this application is primary project creators who want to make something awesome, and backers who want the projects they like to succeed.
-The Kickstarter organization also has vested interest in a high overall project success - they only get paid if the funding goal is achieved.
+The target audience for this application is primarily project creators who want to make something awesome, and backers who want the projects they like to succeed.
+The Kickstarter organization also has vested interest in a high overall project success rate - they only get paid if the funding goal is achieved.

 This project was originally submitted on 13 February 2022.